 A Lawyer, Equinox instructor, Wellness coach - How Andrea Levine manages it all

-In the second episode of Reach.Live Instructor Series, we spoke with Andrea Levine, who works as a lawyer and consultant and is now setting up her new wellness & fitness business.
+In the fifth episode of Reach.Live Creator Series, we spoke with Andrea Levine, who works as a lawyer and consultant and is now setting up her new wellness & fitness business.
 Her ability to manage different professions & interests along with stepping up to create an independent business in these challenging times was very inspiring, so we wanted to share Andrea’s story with the broader instructor and creator community.

 Q: What was the driving factor to get into fitness?